tejaram11/agentic_rag/README.md

     └── README.md                    # Documentation (This file)

-### Features
+## Features
 - PDF Processing: Upload PDFs, extract text, and chunk it for indexing.
-- RAG System: Queries are processed using FAISS for retrieval and the LLM for response generation.
+- RAG System: Queries are processed using FAISS VectorDB for retrieval and the LLM for response generation.
 - Agent: Smart agent decides whether to call the VectorDB based on semantic similarity between the user's query and the document summary.
 If the query is irrelevant, it avoids querying the database.
-- Web Interface: A frontend where users can:
+- Web Interface: A Static Local frontend where users can:
     - Upload PDFs in runtime rather than static pdf usage for vectorDB
     - Ask questions directly to RAG
     - Ask Agent and use tools